gnpy.core

 Simulation of signal propagation in the DWDM network

-Optical signals, as defined via info.SpectralInformation
+Optical signals, as defined via info.SpectralInformation, enter

-which compute how these signals are affected as they travel
+elements which compute how these signals are affected as they travel

-through the network
+through the network.

-The simulation is controlled via parameters
+The simulation is controlled via parameters and implemented mainly

-via science_utils
+via science_utils.

 A random subset of ANSI terminal escape codes for colored messages